novakgeoenergie/GHEToolManual/docs/sources/tabs/options.rst

 The options tab gives you control over the aim-specific settings.
 Those are explained in the sections below.
 Furthermore, you can change some advanced settings w.r.t. the background of GHEtool.
 These are explained in the last section: :ref:`advanced options`.

-❓ :doc:`./FAQ's/FAQ`

-❓ :doc:`../FAQ's/FAQ`

-    Do you have a specific question?
-Take a look at our FAQ's!

 Determine temperature profile
 *****************************